 Frequently, in connection with conservation projects, chapters and councils are asked by their partners to provide proof of TU's liability insurance.
 That proof is provided through a Certificate of Insurance, a standard document that indicates who is covered by TU's insurance policy.
 TU produces Certificates of Insurance for TU staff, chapters and councils only.
 A certificate includes, but is not limited to, the following information: chapter or council name; TU point of contact; event location; and telephone number.
 Outside partner groups are not covered by TU's insurance.
-If your chapter or council needs a Certificate of Insurance for an upcoming event, please fill out <a href="https://example.com/theapter-needs-number
+If your chapter or council needs a Certificate of Insurance for an upcoming event, please fill out the Insurance Request Form in the Tacklebox at least two weeks prior to your event.